Great Mosque of Taza: History

 The Great Mosque of Taza was built on the orders of the Almohad sultan Abd al-Mu'min in the period after 1142 CE, around the same time that he conquered the city.
-Taza, which was the first major city the Almohads conquered outside their initial mountain domains and held a strategic location on the main road between Morocco and Algeria, serving as one of the earliest Almohad bases after Tinmel.
+Taza, occupying a strategic location on the main road between Morocco and Algeria, was the first major city the Almohads conquered outside their initial mountain domains and served as one of their earliest bases after Tinmel.
 Their future capital of Marrakesh was only conquered 1147.
 Accordingly, the Great Mosque of Taza is the oldest surviving monument of Almohad architecture.
-According to the Kitab al-Istiqsa, the walls were completed in 1172.

-This original mosque was wider than it was deep, consisting of either 7 or 9 "naves" between rows of arches (running perpendicular to the southeastern qibla wall) and 4 "aisles" of arches (running parallel to the qibla wall).
-The last aisle, directly in front of the qibla wall, was distinguished by being slightly wider, as was the middle nave that led to the mihrab, thus forming a "T" in the plan of the mosque which was a recurring feature in other medieval Moroccan mosques in this period and afterwards.
-In fact, its original layout is highly similar to the layout of the Tinmal Mosque built by the Almohads soon afterwards.
-Its nearly square floor plan measured about 32 by 33 metres.
+This original mosque had a nearly square floor plan measuring about 32 by 33 metres.
+Its prayer hall was wider than it was deep: it had either seven or nine naves running perpendicular to the qibla (southeastern) wall between rows of arches and four transverse aisles running parallel to the qibla wall.
+The last aisle, directly in front of the qibla wall, was distinguished by being slightly wider, as was the middle nave that led to the mihrab.
+This formed a "T" in the plan, which was a recurring feature in other medieval mosques in this region.
+Overall, the original Almohad layout of the mosque was highly similar to the layout of the Tinmal Mosque built by the Almohads soon afterwards.

-The mosque was enlarged during the reign of the Marinid dynasty.
-Construction started in 1292 and ended in October the next year, during the reign of Abu Yaqub Yusuf.
-(The year 1294 is also cited by Jonathan Bloom.)
-This expansion added two more side naves (one on the western edge and another on the eastern edge), making the mosque wider, and 4 more aisles to the south, making the prayer hall deeper, while still replicating the "T" plan by making the last southern aisle larger.
-Abu al-Hassan, who built many madrasas across Morocco, also built a madrasa near the mosque here in Taza in 1324 (while he was still a governor during his father's reign), though today it is mostly ruined.
+The mosque was enlarged under the Marinid dynasty, during the reign of Abu Yaqub Yusuf.
+Work started in 1292 and ended in October the next year.
+(Or in 1294 according to Jonathan Bloom.)
+This expansion added two more side naves (one on the western edge and another on the eastern edge), making the mosque wider, and four more aisles to the south, making the prayer hall deeper.
+The "T" plan was replicated by making the last southern aisle larger.
+Abu al-Hasan, who built many madrasas across Morocco, also built a madrasa near the mosque here in Taza in 1324 (while he was still a governor during his father's reign), though today it is mostly ruined.
 Unusually, the Marinids also added a huge second courtyard (el-sahn el-kebir), almost as large as the entire mosque itself, on the mosque's east flank.
 The Marinid sultan Abu al-Rabi' was buried in this courtyard upon his death in 1310.

-The mosque was only the subject of patronage again after 1665 when the Alaouite leader Moulay Rashid briefly made Taza his main base and built the Dar al-Makhzen (royal palace) in the south side of the old city.
+The mosque was only the object of patronage again after 1665, when the 'Alawi leader Moulay Rashid briefly made Taza his main base and built the Dar al-Makhzen (royal palace) in the south side of the old city.
 Moulay Rashid restored the mosque and added a southern gallery to the grand courtyard to serve as a "summer" mosque.